Contrast of Bangkok's old temples with its modern streets with colorful tuktuks & cabs

 9. Experience the infamous Bangkok nightlife

 Want to experience the infamous Bangkok nightlife?
 Maybe you don’t want to go all Hangover Part II though, but if you are up for a party head out to the legendary Khao San Road.
-This iconic party street is best experienced at night, with vendors filling the streets and cheap eats abound.
+This iconic party street is best experienced at night, with vendors filling the streets and cheap eats abounding.
 You can grab a drink (or a cheap bucket of alcohol), dance at clubs, or relax with a foot massage.
 It’s a must-visit spot for budget backpackers and a great place to meet fellow travelers.
 While it can get busy and loud, it’s worth checking out.
 For a slightly quieter alternative, Soi Rambuttri offers a similar vibe without the chaos.
 Overall, Khao San Road and its neighboring streets are top attractions, offering a unique and vibrant atmosphere that defines Bangkok’s nightlife scene.
 Other popular nightlife areas are:

 Sukhumvit Soi 11 (Ambassador Soi) | This famous nightlife street on Sukhumvit Road offers a diverse range of pubs, bars, and restaurants.